relf/egobox/README.md

 $ cd ego && cargo run --example ackley --release --features linfa/intel-mkl-static
 ```

-Thanks to the [PyO3 project](https://pyo3.rs), which makes Rust well suited for building Python extensions, the EGO algorithm written in Rust (aka `egor`) is binded in Python.
+Thanks to the [PyO3 project](https://pyo3.rs), which makes Rust well suited for building Python extensions, the EGO algorithm written in Rust (aka `Egor`) is binded in Python.
 You can install the Python package using:

 ```bash
 $ pip install egobox
 ```

-See the [tutorial notebook](doc/TutorialEgor.ipynb) for usage.
+See the [tutorial notebook](doc/TutorialEgor.ipynb) for usage of the optimizer.

 ## Why egobox?